 - We are always working to do things better

-- 7013 (87%) individuals demonstrated positive changes in one or more of our core outcome areas
+- 81% of individuals demonstrated positive changes in one or more of our core outcome areas

-- We continue to support staff to cope through a range of wellbeing initiatives
+- Continuing to support staff to cope through a range of wellbeing initiatives and staff support schemes

-Our Alcohol and Complex Needs Services work within primary and secondary care services and provide open door access across the whole community.
-They offer crisis interventions, structured alcohol treatment, health and wellness interventions and information and awareness.
+Our Support Services work within primary and secondary care services and provide open door access across the whole community.
+They offer crisis interventions, structured drug & alcohol treatment, health and wellness interventions and information and awareness.

-Our Keighley Pathways Service is a partnership project offering open access specialist support to all the Keighley community at a time of crisis.
-Working with local partners, we offer support with domestic abuse, welfare advice, food poverty, health and wellbeing, mental health and substance misuse issues.
-Keighley Pathways Service has received 1127 visits, providing 1331 bespoke interventions.
-By offering the right support at the right time, we deflected people from the local health and social care services at a time when those services were under extreme pressure.
-99% of people asked reported an improvement in health and wellbeing as the result of the intervention and 91% say they know where to go in the future to deal with a crisis.
+Our Pathways Service operates in both West & South Yorkshire, working with local partners.
+We offer support with domestic abuse, welfare advice, food poverty, health and wellbeing, mental health and substance use.
+Keighley Pathways is a partnership project offering open access, specialist support to all the Keighley community at a time of crisis.
+Keighley Pathways Service has received 1066 visits, providing 1333 bespoke interventions.
+Sheffield Pathways works in partnership with the Primary Care Network, offering multiple sessions with people referred through the local practice.
+Sheffield Pathways has seen 154 individuals, providing 421 bespoke interventions.
+By offering the right support at the right time, we deflected people from the local health and social care services just as these services were under extreme pressure.
+95% of people asked reported an improvement in health and wellbeing as the result of the intervention and 99% knew where to go in the future to deal with a crisis.

 MAST (Multi-Agency Support Team)

-MAST was a new initiative piloted on winter pressures money to support the pressure points in the health systems, helping to reduce frequent attendance and admissions at the Emergency Department in AGH and BRI.
-It has now been fully funded to continue its current delivery and expand the team moving into 2022.
+MAST was an initiative piloted on winter pressures money to support the pressure points in the health systems, helping to reduce frequent attendance and admissions at the Emergency Department in AGH and BRI.
+MAST has now been fully funded to continue its current delivery, as well as additional investment to expand the service.

-Project 6 coordinates VCS partners to provide specialist alcohol liaison, mental health peer support, and Frailty/Older peoples support throughout Emergency Departments, Wards and key services of Airedale General Hospital, Bradford Royal Infirmary, and out in the community.
-The team screened and assessed 2703 people.
-They also provided intensive case support for 869 of the people referred, making 897 onward referrals to access community support, to help reduce readmissions.
+Project 6 has coordinated VCS partners to provide specialist alcohol liaison, mental health peer support, and frailty/older people’s support.
+This year the MAST has been able to offer social prescribing throughout Emergency Departments, Wards, key services in Airedale General Hospital and Bradford Royal Infirmary and out in the community through new project partners, HALE and Keighley Healthy Living.
+The team screened and assessed 3861 people.
+They also provided intensive case support for 1385 of the people referred, making 1675 onward referrals to access community support to help reduce readmissions.

 The Third Place Project

-Our Third Place project works with street drinkers and some of the most vulnerable and excluded people in Keighley.
-Building on last year’s Covid restricted service, we have opened up our buildings, increased one to ones, groups, and included a Pathways and mental health offer.
-This year we have seen with 142 individuals, providing a range of harm reduction interventions, food and pathways into treatment.
-85% of participants showed improvements in mental and physical health through contact with the project.
+Our Third Place project works with people engaged in street drinking and some of the most vulnerable and excluded groups in Keighley.
+This year we saw 86 individuals, providing a range of harm reduction interventions, food and pathways into treatment.
+63% of participants showed improvements in mental and physical health through contact with the project.

-In Keighley, our Family Support Service worked with 85 Concerned Others, to build skills in understanding and managing feelings, increase resilience and reduce risk.
-Our Maternity and Alcohol Service worked with 14 pregnant women to reduce the impact of drugs and alcohol on the unborn child.
+In Keighley, our Family Support Service worked with 86 concerned others, to build skills in understanding and managing feelings, increase resilience and reduce risk.
+Our Maternity and Alcohol Service worked with 18 pregnant women to reduce the impact of drugs and alcohol on the unborn child.

-We work with vulnerable young people to increase resilience and reduce risk, using evidence-based approaches which inspire the individuals to take more responsibility for themselves and their own actions.
-In Keighley, our Young Persons Resilience Service – RISE worked with 184 young people, providing weekly one to one interventions to young people experiencing mental health issues who are below the threshold for CAMHS.
-80% showed an improvement in resilience.
+We work with vulnerable young people to increase resilience and reduce risk, using evidence-based approaches which inspire individuals to take more responsibility for themselves and their own actions.
+In Keighley, our Young Persons Resilience Service – RISE worked with 192 young people, providing weekly one-to-one interventions to those experiencing mental health issues that are below the threshold for CAMHS.
+93% showed an improvement in resilience.

-Our vibrant recovery communities in Doncaster, Sheffield and Keighley exist as a result of the on-going support of the Big Lottery Community Fund and aim to provide long term and sustainable recovery from drug and alcohol problems.
+Our vibrant Recovery Services in Doncaster, Sheffield and Keighley exist as a result of the ongoing support of the Lottery Community Fund and aim to provide long term and sustainable recovery from drug and alcohol problems.
 We achieve impressive results through a range of therapeutic groups, health and wellness activities, Active Citizens programmes, peer support, training and volunteering opportunities.

-Over the year a total of 799 people were supported by our recovery services, with 496 being new to services.
-Across all three areas we have delivered 1672 groups, with a focus on the 5 Ways to Wellbeing, Increasing Skills and Recovery Capital, with 85% of people reporting improvements
+Over the year a total of 730 people were supported by our recovery services with 435 being new to services.
+Across all three areas we have delivered 1320 groups, with a focus on the 5 Ways to Wellbeing, Increasing Skills and Recovery Capital, with 83% of people reporting improvements.

-Recovery services provide a pathway from the drug and alcohol treatment systems into sustainable recovery.
-We started a new multi-agency skills project, Skills House, to provide support for people in recovery who are furthest from the labour market and experience significant barriers to employment.
+Recovery Services provide a pathway from the drug and alcohol treatment systems into sustainable recovery.
+Our skills projects & Skills House service provide support for people in recovery who are furthest from the labour market and experience significant barriers to employment.

 Our Outcomes & Impact